H-DNA/MPiSC/report/chapters/background/index.typ

 == Common issues when designing non-blocking algorithms <issues>

+Atomic instructions are the option we choose when it comes to designing non-blocking algorithms (@atomic-instructions).
+However, there are problems usually associated with this approach, that is ABA problem (@ABA-problem) and safe memory reclamation problem (@safe-memory-reclaim).
+Proper solutions to these issues are required to complete our design process, which has been discussed at length in @mpsc-queue, @correctness-condition, @progress-guarantee, @atomic-instructions.
+We move on to implementation techniques in section @mpi, @pure-mpi, @bclx.

 === ABA problem <ABA-problem>

 The ABA problem is a notorious problem associated with the compare-and-swap atomic instruction.
 Because CAS is so widely used in non-blocking algorithms, the ABA problem almost has to always be accounted for.